Vyral/tandra-bowers/_posts/2022-02-28-sam-schatzman-answers-your-tax-questions.md

 ***Can I deduct my home office?***

-A lot of people have dedicated spaces to run their businesses out of their homes.
-Certain people are allowed to claim that deduction, such as self-employed.
+A lot of people have desiccated spaces to run their businesses out of their homes.
+Certain people are allowed to claim that deduction, such as those who are self-employed.
 If you are, keep track of the square footage of the dedicated space that you have for your business, and you'll also want to keep track of every other home-related expense.
 A portion of it can be deducted against your business income.

-Thanks so much to Sam for joining me.
+A special Thank You to Sam for joining me on these important topics.
 If you have any tax-related questions for him, give him a call at (215) 517-5600 and ask for Sam.

 If you have any other real estate-related questions for me, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.